Read how we monitor our workforce to measure the impact of our work.

 - deal with any unfairness, disadvantage or possible discrimination.

-In 2009 the council invited staff to form diversity networks.
+In 2009 we invited staff to form diversity networks.
 Staff decided to form 2 diversity networks.

 - Westminster Staff Diversity Group (WSDG) promotes equality and aims to improve the working environment and experience of all staff.
 The group offers training and development opportunities primarily to staff, residents and partner organisations.
 Types of training include mentoring, motivational and confidence building and other personal and professional development.
 Membership is open to any member of staff of the council or partner organisations regardless of their age, disability, cultural background or religion.